itsbaraa/Image-Classifier/README.md

 - `keras_model.h5` — Trained Keras model
 - `labels.txt` — Class labels
 - `task.ipynb` — Jupyter notebook for single image and evaluation
-- The dataset used for the training can be found [here](https://www.kaggle.com/datasets/tongpython/cat-and-dog)
+- The dataset used for the training and testing can be found [here](https://www.kaggle.com/datasets/tongpython/cat-and-dog)

 ## Installation
 1. **Install dependencies** (Python 3.8 – 3.10):